Who is German President Frank-Walter Steinmeier? | DW | 13.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-President Frank-Walter Steinmeier has shown that he wants to act as a bridge-builder and mediator, as someone who seeks dialogue in times of crisis.
-How will he fare during his second term?
+Frank-Walter Steinmeier has shown that he wants to act as a bridge-builder and mediator, as someone who seeks dialogue in times of crisis.
+Who exactly is Germany's newly re-elected president?

 Throughout the COVID-19 pandemic, President Frank-Walter Steinmeier invited people from all walks of life and across political divisions for talks.
 In early 2022, the topics for such discussions were the pros and cons of compulsory vaccination.